-Elder Scrolls 6: Release date and everything to know
+Elder Scrolls 6: Everything you need to know about the Skyrim sequel

 Many previous The Elder Scrolls games adopt these regions in their very names - Skyrim, Morrowind, and so on - so it's widely assumed that TES6 will follow suit.
 But what will the name and setting be?
 There are a number of options - Valenwood, Elsweyr, Akavir, and more - but our prediction is that it will go one of three ways.

 The first major option is Black Marsh, the most south-eastern area of Tamriel, which gives the game opportunity to explore a different landscape than the frosted lands of Skyrim.
-It's home to the Argonian lizard-people, that make up one of Tamriel's races.
+It's home to the Argonian lizard-people, which make up one of Tamriel's races.
 There's a certain ring to the name, too, which always helps when selling multi-million-dollar gaming franchises.

 Another option, though, is informed by the trailer Bethesda released, above.
 It looks like a pretty arid climate, which could make it the home of the Khajit - feline humanoids that have become fan favourites.
 That would see the game set in Elsweyr.

-Finally, a recent front-runner is the theory that Hammerfell is where we'll end up - fuelled by a fresh and cryptic Tweet from the series' official Twitter handle:
+Finally, a recent front-runner is a theory that Hammerfell is where we'll end up - fuelled by a fresh and cryptic Tweet from the series' official Twitter handle:

-Transcribe the past and map the future.— The Elder Scrolls (@ElderScrolls) December 31, 2020

 Between the oddly-placed candles and the presence of Hammerfell to Skyrim's South, people are getting convinced this hints at the next major game's setting.
 For now, though, this is all sadly speculation, with no official information likely for some time - all while Elder Scrolls Online continues to explore Tamriel, meaning that teasers could well be for new expansions for the MMO, not a new game.